quickapps/docs/en/developers/blocks-api.rst

 Controlling Block Life Cycle
 ----------------------------

-Once our block is registered on "blocks" it will appear in your site's Blocks Management page (/admin/block/manage); it will be placed under the "Unused or Unassigned Blocks" tab so users can assign it to some theme's region.
+Once our block is registered on the "blocks" table it will appear in your site's Blocks Management page (/admin/block/manage); it will be placed under the "Unused or Unassigned Blocks" tab so users can assign it to some theme's region.

 The most important phases (events) whereby a Block can pass through are ``display``